mattermost/docs/source/administration/upgrade.md

       1. Back up your `config.json` file, which contains your system configuration.
 This will be used to restore your current settings after the new version is installed.
       2. Backup your database using your organization's standard procedures for backing up MySQL or PostgreSQL.
       3. If you're using local file storage, back up the location where files are stored.
-5. Install new version
+4. Install new version
       1. Run `tar -xvzf mattermost-team-X.X.X-linux-amd64.tar.gz` to decompress the upgraded version and replace the current version of Mattermost on disk, where `X.X.X` is the version number to which you are upgrading.
-6. Restore the state of your server
+5. Restore the state of your server
       1. Copy the backed up version of `config.json` in place of the default `config.json`.
-7. Start your server and address any setting changes relevant in the latest version of Mattermost
+6. Start your server and address any setting changes relevant in the latest version of Mattermost
       1. Run `sudo start mattermost`.
       2. Opening the **System Console** and saving a change will upgrade your `config.json` schema to the latest version using default values for any new settings added.
-8. If you have TLS set up on your Mattermost server, run `sudo setcap cap_net_bind_service=+ep ./bin/platform` in your Mattermost directory to allow Mattermost to bind to low ports.
+7. If you have TLS set up on your Mattermost server, run `sudo setcap cap_net_bind_service=+ep ./bin/platform` in your Mattermost directory to allow Mattermost to bind to low ports.
-9. Test the system is working by going to the URL of the server with an `https://` prefix.
+8. Test the system is working by going to the URL of the server with an `https://` prefix.
       1. You may need to refresh your Mattermost browser page in order to get the latest updates from the upgrade.

 ## Upgrade Enterprise Edition to 3.1.x and later

+**Important Note:** Security-related changes were made in 3.8 that require you to verify a couple of settings in the System Console before upgrading from version 3.7.x and earlier to any version greater than 3.8.0.

+**To prepare your system when upgrading from 3.7.x and earlier**:

+  1. In the System Console, go to **General > Settings** and make sure that the **Site URL** field has a valid value.
+It must not be empty.
+  2. In the System Console, go to **General > Logging** and make sure that the **File Log Directory** Field is either empty or has a directory path only.
+It must not have a filename as part of the path.

+**To upgrade your system**:

 1. Download the **appropriate next upgrade** of your Team Edition server and note any compatibility procedures
       1. Run `platform -version` to check the current version of your Mattermost server